 What if my first language is not English?

 It is essential that your English language skills are good enough for you to undertake an intensive and challenging academic course that is taught and examined in English.
-Therefore, if your first language is not English, you may be asked to achieve one of the following formal qualifications as part of the conditions of your offer:
+Therefore, if your first language is not English, you may be asked to achieve a formal English language qualification as part of the conditions of any offer.

 What if I have a disability or chronic illness?

 We welcome applications from disabled students and will do all that we can to accommodate you.
+You can find more information and resources on our Applying with a disability, SpLD or long-term health condition page.
 Please contact us well in advance of an application to discuss any supporting facilities that the College or University could provide.
 The University has a Disability Resource Centre offering specialist help, information and advice to people with a disability or chronic illness.

 Will I be offered accommodation?